Batikan-App/batikan-backend-svc/README.md

    ```

    Wait until shown text `Server listening on port 3000` that tell the Backend is ready to use.

+> [!NOTE]
-   **Note: If there any error due to connection Firestore, make sure to connect or give permission this Backend APP to the Firestore either login gcloud first if you run it locally or attach Service account into Cloud Run if you run it with Cloud Run**
+> If there any error due to connection Firestore, make sure to connect or give permission this Backend APP to the Firestore either login gcloud first if you run it locally or attach Service account into Cloud Run if you run it with Cloud Run.

+---

 ## Backend API Documentation

 This document provides information about API endpoints and their functionalities.
 This documentation focuses on Backend API of Batikan APP uses to GET, PUT, PATCH, POST, and DELETE data who consume by our Batikan Application.